agrc/gis.utah.gov/about/policy/license-disclaimer/index.md

 ### License Attribution
 {: .text-left}

-UGRC requests that wherever possible and practical, you include **appropriate attribution** when using data or services provided by UGRC in your maps, web applications, or other content.
+You should include **appropriate attribution** when using data or services provided by UGRC in your maps, web applications, or other content.
 This includes providing credit to UGRC and indicating you made any changes to the data.
+We may consider exceptions to this requirement on a case-by-case basis.

 For referenced data hosted by other organizations (such as data from the Utah Geological Survey), please contact the owner for attribution guidelines.